 To start, you should probably know that click through or CTR means the number of clicks divided by the number of impressions.
 If you’re working in business manager, Facebook will calculate this metric for you.

 According to a recent study, the average clickthrough rate across all industries ads is .9%.
 Historically, advertisers have always seen anything near 1% as a strong click through rate.
 Although this may seem shockingly low, it is in fact a high number considering most users don’t get on Facebook looking to shop.
-This may seem low if you are a Google advertiser because Google is an intent driven platform, people are actively searching for things where Facebook is more about entertainment and connecting with others.
+In fact, some users may see a Facebook ad and completely ignore it.
+The average CTR may seem low if you are a Google advertiser because Google is an intent driven platform, people are actively searching for things where Facebook is more about entertainment and connecting with others.
+While using a Facebook ad is an excellent way to find a potential customer, it’s also important to keep in mind that the conversion rate may not be very high.

 Average click through rates vary depending on your industry.
-Legal services have the highest average CTR at 1.61% while employment & job training have the lowest at 0.46% When optimizing your ads you need to be mindful of the industry standard and how your metrics are matching up.
-You may be falling short of that average .9% but that doesn’t necessarily indicate poor performance in the space you are advertising.
+Legal services have the highest average CTR at 1.61% while employment & job training have the lowest CTR for an ad campaign at 0.46% When optimizing your ads you need to be mindful of the industry standard and how your metrics are matching up.
+You may be falling short of that average click through rate at .9% but that doesn’t necessarily indicate poor performance in the space you are advertising.

 Other Ways To Optimize To Increase Performance

-So if you’re click through rate isn’t up to snuff, there are several ways you can pivot and optimize to increase performance.
+So if you don’t have a high CTR, there are several ways you can pivot and optimize to increase performance.
 Check to see if you are incorporating a call to action, this could be the “shop now” button or something in the ad copy that indicates what users should do next.
 This may be an obvious fix, but sometimes you need to be very direct with users and offer them next steps.
-Otherwise, they may just scroll past your ad without a second thought.
+Otherwise, they may just scroll past your advertisement without a second thought.

 Once you gather significant data about how these ad types perform, try incorporating some of the more complicated ad formats like video, collection and canvas.
 Then you can compare how the ads that are more visual perform.
 Depending on the industry, you may have more success with a newsfeed image but it is always worth gathering further information so you can make sure you’re not missing out on any opportunities.